-I work with individuals who have specific problems and who are seeking to change their negative thinking patterns, feelings and associated behaviours to enable them to deal differently with future situations.
+Amanda works with individuals who have specific problems and who are seeking to change their negative thinking patterns, feelings and associated behaviours to enable them to deal differently with future situations.

-CBT has a strong evidence base and is recommended by the National Institute of Clinical Excellence (NICE) for depression and anxiety disorders.
+Amanda believes CBT has a strong evidence base and is recommended by the National Institute of Clinical Excellence (NICE) for depression and anxiety disorders.

-Cognitive Behavioural Therapy Supervisors Certificate
+Cognitive Behavioural Therapy Supervisor Certificate